Whole Grain Sourdough Bread Recipe

 To create your starter, mix equal parts of whole wheat flour and water in a clean container.
 Stir until the mixture is smooth and there are no lumps.
 Cover the container loosely and let it sit at room temperature for 24 hours.

-See also Mozzarella Bread Recipe
+See also Chocolate Bread Recipe

 Feeding the starter